Codium-ai/AlphaCodium/README.md

 Code generation problems differ from common natural language problems - they require matching the exact syntax of the target language, identifying happy paths and edge cases, paying attention to numerous small details in the problem spec, and addressing other code-specific issues and requirements.
 Hence, many of the optimizations and tricks that have been successful in natural language generation may not be effective for code tasks.

-In this work, we propose a new approach to code generation by LLMs, which we call AlphaCodium - a test-based, multi-stage, code-oriented iterative flow, that improves the performances of LLMs on code problems.
+In this work, we propose a new approach to code generation by LLMs, which we call qodo Flow - a test-based, multi-stage, code-oriented iterative flow, that improves the performances of LLMs on code problems.

-We tested AlphaCodium on a challenging code generation dataset called CodeContests, which includes competitive programming problems from platforms such as Codeforces.
+We tested qodo Flow on a challenging code generation dataset called CodeContests, which includes competitive programming problems from platforms such as Codeforces.
 The proposed flow consistently and significantly improves results.
-On the validation set, for example, GPT-4 accuracy (pass@5) increased from 19% with a single well-designed direct prompt to 44% with the AlphaCodium flow.
+On the validation set, for example, GPT-4 accuracy (pass@5) increased from 19% with a single well-designed direct prompt to 44% with the qodo Flow flow.

 Many of the principles and best practices we acquired in this work, we believe, are broadly applicable to general code generation tasks.